The-Taggart-Institute/container-essentials/3-images-and-containers/3-2_containers.md

 # 3-2: Containers

 We've already gotten a start on containers, but there's a lot more to running containers.
 For starters, we need to do a bit of cleanup.
 From our early experiments, we have several stopped or exited containers kicking around.
-While these don't take up  a lot of space, normally (they an though!), they can add up.
+While these don't take up  a lot of space, normally (they can though!), they can add up.
 We can remove old containers with `docker container prune`.

 ![prune](../img/3-2_prune.png)